aliveactivesharper/AskAndy-Legal/terms-and-conditions.md

 If you choose to share content via SMS, you consent to receive transactional text messages solely to complete the user-requested sharing action.

+If a recipient has not previously consented to receive SMS messages, the Service may send a single consent request message before delivering any shared content.

 Message frequency varies

 Message and data rates may apply